Caedo/TGFPA/README.md

 TGFPA creates specific UI controls for all uniform variables (the ones with greyish tint are stripped by compiler).
 What controls are used can be altered with custom attributes: `DRAG()`, `Range(min, max)`, `Color()` (only for vec3 and vec4).

 ### Libs
 TGFPA uses custom, #include-like system for adding libraries to shaders.
 Library file have to be inside `shader/lib` directory.
-To include library use `LIB("<library-name>")`, keep in mind that it literally pastes library file on top of shader file, so all name collisions can occur.
+To include library use `LIB(<library-name>)`, keep in mind that it literally pastes library file on top of shader file, so all name collisions can occur.

 Build
 =====